avaesmith/social-dashboard/README.md

 - X
 - YouTube
 - Threads
-- Pinterest

-It includes both per-channel views and a **Combined** page with aggregated metrics.
+It includes both per-channel views and a **Combined** page focused on data availability and connection status.

 ## Run locally